 As women become sexually aroused, more blood flows to their genitals and pelvic area.
 As blood flow increases, vaginal lubrication passes through the vaginal walls, increasing their wetness.
 Vaginal lubrication can help to reduce friction during sex, which can reduce the risk of vaginal tearing and help sex to feel more comfortable.

 Lovers Playground was established in 1977.
 We are a full-scale, adult-oriented retail network offering an extensive collection of quality adult products from leaders in the adult industry.

 We believe that everyone should have a happy, healthy, and satisfactory sexual lifestyle; solo or with a partner.

-Our online shop may not reflect the same products available at our store locations.
+The online shop may not reflect the same products and pricing available at the store locations.